1 9 5 1 – 1 9 6 3 (UK)

 It was estimated that in 1952 an incredible 90% of people with television sets watched What’s My Line? making it easily the most popular programme in Britain.

 Each week the show received over 200 letters from would-be challengers.
 The most frequent applicants were sub-postmasters and undertakers who thought they looked more like bookmakers or publicans.
-The most celebrated occupation was that of saggar maker’s bottom-knocker in the pottery industry.
+The most celebrated occupation was that of a saggar maker’s bottom-knocker in the pottery industry.

 However, not everyone benefited from the exposure of television.
 One challenger, giving his job as frogman, was recognised by a bank manager who promptly phoned the police.
 The man was gaoled for 15 months for passing dud cheques.